 God’s restoration of knowledge in Western civilization had a purpose; namely, to prepare the way again for the preaching of the true gospel, which had been suppressed by Christianity and was all but forgotten.
 But it has been a long, tortured process.
 When Jesus said that “this gospel of the kingdom” would be preached in all the world, he was not referring to any of Christianity’s versions of his gospel, Catholic or Protestant.
 He was referring to the gospel he purchased with his blood, a gospel which in its purity and power has only rarely been preached since the days of the apostles.

-Paul gave us the seven fundamentals of the true gospel when he said, “There is one body [those who are in Christ], and one Spirit [God’s holy Spirit], one hope [the hope of salvation], one Lord [Jesus Christ], one faith [the truth revealed by the Spirit], one baptism [of the Spirit, with the evidence of speaking in other tongues], one God and Father of all.”
+Paul gave us the seven fundamentals of the true gospel when he said there is, “one body [those who are in Christ], and one Spirit [God’s holy Spirit], one hope [the hope of salvation], one Lord [Jesus Christ], one faith [the truth revealed by the Spirit], one baptism [of the Spirit], one God and Father of all.”
 This is the foundation upon which the true gospel stands.
 Anything added or left off from these fundamentals is wrong.
 Equally important is the fact that the true gospel is, as Paul said, “not in word but in power.”
 The gospel of Christ is not a mere teaching; it is filled with miracle-working power.
 Without such power, the full gospel of Christ is not being preached, and we have yet to see it.
 Let us pray for another “fullness of time” to come, when God will pour out His power on those who trust in Jesus and raise up men who will carry the true gospel of Christ to the world.
 None of us have seen it yet.